-- 1. RosenthalS., Effective Product Design and Development, Irwin, 1992. - 2.
-Charles Gevirtz Developing New products with TQM, McGraw Hill International Editions, 1994
+- 1. RosenthalS., Effective Product Design and Development, Irwin, 1992. - Charles Gevirtz Developing New products with TQM, McGraw Hill International Editions, 1994

-Mapping of Program outcome with course outcome based on attainment levels limitations, Various physical characteristics of materials and their applications in NDT, Visual inspection - Unaided and aided.
+Mapping of Program outcome with course outcome based on attainment levels detection of manufacturing defects as well as material characterisation.
+Relative merits and limitations, Various physical characteristics of materials and their applications in NDT, Visual